SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

 ## 🌞 ❄️ Troubleshooting tip

 If you are troubleshooting and you want to see more traces back when doing so, here is a TIP I've found.
 Manually edit the automation created with the ui editor (or manually with a text editor) and add the following to have this automation contain 10 traces instead of the normal 5.
-Then if the automation is triggering often, you can see the last 10 traces to help you decide what the issur is.
+Then if the automation is triggering often, you can see the last 10 traces to help you decide what the issue is.

 ```yaml
 alias: aaaaaaa office Fan Test